tekknolagi/tekknolagi.github.com/_posts/2025-08-13-linear-scan.md

 some code to take us out of SSA and into the real world.

 We can use a modified Wimmer2010 as a great start point here.
-It handles more than we need to right now---lifetime holes---but we can simplify.
+It handles more than we need to right now---interval splitting---but we can simplify.

 ```
 RESOLVE